Guide to Sources in Economics

 Reports and statistics about a country’s economic conditions, developments and issues.
 Provides articles, news announcements, and analyses published by IMF staff.

 Emerging Markets Information Service

 It delivers hard-to-get information on more than 80 emerging markets through its award-winning online Emerging Markets Information Service.
 It aggregates and produces unique content including full-text news articles, financial statements, company information, industry analyses, equity quotes, macroeconomic statistics, and market-specific information, which are derived directly from more than 13,000 local and global publications.
-Select a country.
-Then click on Macroeconomics in the toolbar and scroll to Macroeconomic Focus and Consensus Forecast.

 Research guides provide suggestions for finding and using information.
 Writing guides can help manage and create citations, develop a research plan, and write specific types of articles or papers.